oracle/graal/docs/reference-manual/native-image/guides/specify-class-initialization.md

     - Java in the Cloud with GraalVM by Alina Yurenko
     - Bootiful Spring Boot 3 by Josh Long
     - Spring I/O 2023 - Keynote
-    ./runtime-parser  0.00s user 0.00s system 59% cpu 0.012 total
+    ./buildtime-parser  0.00s user 0.00s system 43% cpu 0.019 total
     ```
-    The static initializer is now run at runtime.
-    Notice the increase in the CPU time.

-    Check also the file size, which should have increased to 19M:
+    Check the file size which should decrease to 13M:
     ```
-    du -sh runtime-parser
+    du -sh buildtime-parser
     ```

-    The benefits of the build-time versus run-time initialization are described in [Class Initialization in Native Image](../ClassInitialization.md), but, in short, it makes the run-time initialization and "class safely" checks unnecessary, improving the application efficiency.
+    The file size change is due to the fact that Native Image runs the static initializer at build time, parsing the XML data, and saving only the object into the executable.
+    Another valuable criteria for analyzing such a small Java application performance is the number of instructions, which you can obtain using the [Linux `perf` profiler](../PerfProfiling.md).

+    [insert a screenshot]

-This guide demonstrated how you can influence the default `native-image` build-time initialization policy, and configure it to initialize a specific class at runtime, depending on the use case.
+This guide demonstrated how you can influence the default `native-image` class initialization policy, and configure it to initialize a specific class at build time, depending on the use case.
+The other benefits of the build-time versus run-time initialization are described in [Class Initialization in Native Image](../ClassInitialization.md), but, in short, build-time initialization can significantly improve the application efficiency.

 ### Related Documentation